schmudde/blog/content/posts/2024-01-15-untangling-non-linearity.md

 ## Linking Ideas

 The earliest forays into artificial intelligence by Allen Newell, Cliff Shaw, and Herbert A. Simon studied the way in which a machine could autonomously create inferences between statements.
-They created the Information Processing Language (IPL) in the mid-1950s tackle this problem.
+They created the Information Processing Language (IPL) in the mid-1950s to tackle this problem.
 The language's flexibility laid the foundation to a collection of heuristics that became known as Logic Theorist - a software built to solve mathematical proofs.[^logic-theorist] Not only was this the first time a non-human ever successfully performed such a task, Logic Theorist even came up with novel solutions and refinements to existing proofs.[^logic-theorist-2]

 [^logic-theorist]: The JOHNNIAC computer, named after John von Neumann, ran Logic Theorist.
 The software successfully used heuristic methods to prove 38 of the first 52 theorems in *Principia Mathematica*, a significant feat considering the impracticality of trying every possible proof among trillions of options.